What are my divorce options?

 To better illustrate this option, let's return again to Sally and Bob:

-However, if agreement cannot be reached on any/all of the issues, the collaborative process will end and the divorce will go through the court system.
+However, if agreement cannot be reached on any/all of the issues, the collaborative process will end and the traditional divorce process will begin through the court system.

 And litigation will begin…